 XE’s clients funds are held on trust in segregated client accounts.
 This is unique to XE and ensures that client funds are safe, giving you peace of mind!

-Learn how to transfer money easily without wasting a fortune of fees and charges.
+Learn how to transfer money easily without wasting a fortune on fees and charges.

-To give you an idea of how much you could save, XE have done a comparison with three New Zealand major banks for a $1,200,000 NZD / AUD transfer.
-Depending on which bank you use, XE would have saved you between $9,070 and $25,870.
+To show you how much you could save, XE has compared with three New Zealand major banks for a $1,200,000 NZD / AUD transfer.
+XE would have saved you between $9,070 and $25,870, depending on which bank you use.

 See how much you could save… Join XE now!

-Online foreign exchange companies either don’t charge fees or will wave fees in our case.
+Online foreign exchange companies either don’t charge fees or will waive fees in our case.
 Banks charge fees to transfer your money overseas (usually $10-$25)

-Below is a comparison of the main foreign exchange companies that transfer New Zealand Dollar and the Australia Dollar.
-The table compares international money transfer rates, services, speed, min transfer and the online transfer fee.
+Below is a comparison of the main foreign exchange companies that transfer the New Zealand Dollar and the Australian dollar.
+The table compares international money transfer rates, services, speed, minimum transfer, and online transfer fee.

 Name | Min.
 Transfer | Speed | Services | Online Transfer Fee |